chateight/golang/README.md

 concpara:pararell processing

-myfare: myfare card application folder(integrate go_chat function @2023/4/30)
+myfare: myfare card application folder(integrate go_chat function @2023/4/30) --> moved to myfare-copy(this one is obsolete)

 serial: read myfare card info and display it using Node.js(now it was updated to myfare folder golang app)